“Welcome to Jordan” the Jordanian kids on board the bus told me with a smile on their faces.

 In the end, one could say that the kindness and good heart of people like Audah is one of the reasons why I’m really eager to visit Jordan once more since there’s always special moments in time that will show you how the Middle-East is a wonderful place to visit despite what the media hype says!

 Have you ever been to Jordan?
 Would you like to?
-What are your favourite highlights of the country?
+What are your favorite highlights of the country?
 Share your thoughts and let me know what you think!

 Until next time, my friends!